 Solid sitka spruce is a feature found in many great acoustic guitars because of its ability to "open up" - improving the guitar's resonance as it ages.
 Although it may take a while for Yamaha's to open up, it will be worth the wait.
 With Yamaha's reputation of good production consistency, the FG730S is easily the safest pick in this price range.
 You can expect the guitar to be built to handle regular use, while having the playability and sound that even professionals can't help but admire.
 Another great thing about this guitar is that it comes with impressive aesthetics.
 While other brands will have to strip down a guitar to bare essentials in this price range, the FG730S has a very elegant look, complete with body and neck binding and a tortoise pickguard.
 Manufacturer: Yamaha | Retail Price: $299.99 - Get the latest FG730S price and reviews at Sweetwater.

-If you're looking for a distinct looking acoustic guitar in this price range, you should check out the Fender Sonoran S, with its solid spruce top construction and Fender Strat style headstock shape.
-I normally do not like the headstock shape on acoustics, but the Sonoran S was able to blend it properly with the guitar's shape and overall aesthetics, resulting in a retro looking acoustic that looks and sounds cool !
+If you're looking for a distinct looking and sounding acoustic guitar in this price range, you should check out the Fender CD-60, with its all mahogany body construction and earthy look.
+Thankfully this one does not have the Strat style headstock shape, and instead sports a classic 3-per-side headstock design that blends well with the guitar's shape and overall aesthetics.
+This is truly an affordable retro looking acoustic that looks and sounds cool !

 Cons: Could use a bit more aesthetics.